 Nipigon Chinook

-Nipigon River Adventures in Northwestern Ontario is a great angling destination, and it is all about the Chinook Salmon.
+The Lodge at Red Rock in Northwestern Ontario is a great angling destination, and it is all about the Chinook Salmon.

-A Trio of Gords
+A Trio Of Gords

 My friend and colleague Gord Ellis and I met here a few days ago, and are fortunate enough to be joined by our fathers – Gord Ellis Sr. and Gord Smedley.
 The Ellis boys are Nipigon veterans, but my dad has never been on this fabled river.
 The Nipigon does not disappoint on the brook trout and lake trout front.
 She is also generous when we narrow our focus on salmon.